10 Tips for Applying for Small Business Loans

 While different lenders have their own requirements, most will take a close look at your financial statements before extending an offer.

-While alternative lenders might not require an extensive amount of documentation, traditional lenders will.
+While alternative lenders might not require an extensive amount of documentation, banks and traditional lenders will.
 The documents to compile can include your:

 - Balance sheet